cerulean-skies/Qiskit-Quantum-Python-Programming-Tutorials/Program A Quantum Emoticon!.md

 qc.x(qr[13])

-#Now, the differences between '01010000',meaning 'O' and '01001111', meaning 'P' are = 010*****, where asterisks are variable.
-#To accomplish this in our function, we will need to superimpose some of these bits using A Hadamard Gate, as well as a series of
+Now, the differences between '01010000',meaning 'O' and '01001111', meaning 'P' are = 010*****, where asterisks are variable.To accomplish this in our function, we will need to superimpose some of these bits using A Hadamard Gate, as well as a series of CNOT Gates.
-# CNOT Gates.

 qc.h(qr[3]) #Place Qubit 3 into a state of Superposition. qc.cx(qr[3],qr[2]) #Entangle Cubit 3's fate with Qubit 2. qc.cx(qr[2],qr[1]) #Entangle Cubit 2's fate with Qubit 1.